 A few hundred years of type and typography have established rules that only a fool would ignore.
 (Or a graphic designer keen to impress his peers.)
 For all those who need to communicate clearly and even add a modicum of aesthetic value to their messages, this publication provides everything you always wanted to ask but didn’t know how to.

-That’s one thing us mere designers can learn from a designer who is also a lawyer, like Matthew: if your argument is easy to follow, it will be a winning one.
+That’s one thing we mere designers can learn from a designer who is also a lawyer, like Matthew: if your argument is easy to follow, it will be a winning one.